-> Constipation; diarrhea; dry skin; hair loss; headache; joint pain; loss of appetite; nausea; taste changes; thickening of the skin; tiredness; vomiting; weakness.
+Constipation; diarrhea; dizziness; dry skin; hair loss; headache; joint pain; loss of appetite; nausea; taste changes; thickening of the skin; tiredness; vomiting; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.